 Her article also appeared in our recent special issue, the Top Science Stories of 2018.
 Collections editor Andrea Gawrylewski chatted briefly with managing editor Curtis Brainard about the piece.

-You might have noticed how Brainard quickly covered how our current record cold temperatures in the lower 48 can actually be related to the warming Arctic.
-And yes, this morning at 9:35 Eastern time it was –15 in Chicago.
+You might have noticed how Brainard quickly covered how our current record cold temperatures in the Lower 48 can actually be related to the warming Arctic.
+And yes, this morning at 9:35 Eastern time it was minus 15 in Chicago.
 And in Juneau, Alaska, it was…38 above.
 Juneau was outside the jet stream dip.
 And was pretty toasty for January 31.
 Here in NYC it was 6 degrees, having climbed from 2 when I first checked at about 7 A.M.
 So it might be easy to dismiss climate change while living through this very temporary deep freeze and forgetting that things are very different elsewhere.
 But also keep in mind that the forecast high by Sunday February 3rd is 46.
-And then 52 on Monday.
-And 56 on Tuesday.
+And then 52 on Monday and 56 on Tuesday.
 And you can bet that the folks laughing about how cold it is in our warming world aren’t gonna have much to say when it’s 56 degrees on February 5th.

 Speaking of Juneau.
 Elizabeth Case is a graduate student studying glaciology at the Lamont–Doherty Earth Observatory, part of Columbia University’s Earth Institute.
 In the summer of 2018 she headed out onto the ice fields near Juneau, along with her mentor Columbia Earth scientists Jonny Kingslake, as part of the Juneau Icefield Research Program, or JIRP.
 She brought her trusty recorder and sent back audio.
 She mentions Seth Campbell, he’s at the University of Maine and is the director of JIRP.
 She also brings up Bradley Markle, who’s a postdoc at Caltech.
 And Wilson Clayton, formerly an environmental engineer and visiting faculty member at JIRP.
 Here’s part 1 of her story of doing science on the ice…on the ice.